 If you thought wooden floors couldn’t look modern, think again.
 This Tuscan Modelli Smoked Oak & Black Stained plank will add depth and texture to a contemporary room scheme.
 I particularly love the idea of using a parquet pattern to enhance the geometric feel of a minimalist room.

-This is just a small selection from the Tuscan engineered flooring range at Lifestyle Flooring UK, you can check out the full range here.
+This is just a small selection from the Tuscan engineered flooring range at Stories Flooring, you can check out the full range here.
 Which style would be the perfect option for your next room renovation?

 Pin this for later: